earthchem/ecl-spec/docs/status.md

 | published | Approved by ECL staff, DOI assigned (unless user opted out), metadata viewable on the ECL interface.
 If after Release Date, file(s) available for download. |
 | rejected | Submitted by user but rejected by ECL (e.g., inappropriate content). |
 | archived | A previously public submission that has since been archived and is no longer available for metadata view or file download. |

+## Intent

+Status is important for records life-cycle(creation and maintainance) management.

 ## Usage